 I know servant. this woman raised me.
 They belonged to Mr N. McGregor.

+Note that he was raised by a girl, now a woman, just eight years older than himself, from which we can conclude Stephen Smith’s mother was not there.
 Tracks lead out from these details into other questions surrounding the Magruder/McGregor family and the Berry family that Roderick married into.
 For instance–

 - In 1850, Roderick McGregor‘s estranged wife Ann Eversfield McGregor (maiden name Berry, widow Eaton) was living in Prince George’s County in a household that consisted of Ann’s mother, Margery Berry (a.k.a.
 Margery Ferguson), plus Elizabeth Ryon, a white woman 23 years old.
 The Ryon name crops up in other records related to Magruders.

 - In the same census, Eliza McGregor, wife or widow of Nathaniel and Roderick’s brother, Henry McGregor, was living close by in household headed by William Wedge, a free mulatto man, along with his wife and children.
+(It is unclear when Henry died.
+He does not appear on the 1850 census, though other sources place his death in 1851.)

 A supplemental petition was also filed by G[eorge] Wedge, a free man of color, on behalf of his wife, Emeline Wedge, (21 or 22) and their children Martha Ann Elizabeth Wedge (4 or 5) and George Washington Wedge (3 or 4).
 There were many witnesses, among them William Wedge.